dylanlrrb/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 # Tell your container where your app's source code will live
 WORKDIR /src/app

-# What source code do you what to copy, and where to put it?
+# What source code do you want to copy, and where to put it?
 COPY . /src/app

 # Does your app have any dependencies that should be installed?